paonath/PH.WorkingDaysAndTime/README.md

 A tiny c# utility for calculating work days and work time.
 The code is written in .NET C#.

-Warning: this software is currently preview (beta):
+Warning: this software is currently preview (beta): [v0.2](https://github.com/paonath/PH.WorkingDaysAndTime/releases/tag/v0.2)

 ## Features
 - can add *n* work-days to a DateTime;
+- can add *n* work-days to a DateTime using extension method;
 - can add *n* work-hours to a DateTime;
 - can get a List of work-DateTime between 2 dates;